ISZ-Hacker-Group/Ice-Station-Z-Tools/README.md

 Crank your Graphics to the max and play on the highest graphics possible or mess around with bloom and motion blurr.

-Download The Graphical Optimizer Here:[Ice-Station-Z-Graphical-Optimizer](https://github.com/Cracko298/Ice-Station-Z-Tools/files/7872555/Ice-Station-Z-Graphical-Optimizer.zip)
+Download The Graphical Optimizer Here: [Ice-Station-Z-Graphical-Optimizer](https://github.com/Cracko298/Ice-Station-Z-Tools/files/7872555/Ice-Station-Z-Graphical-Optimizer.zip)

 Download Advanced Settings Here: [ISZ-Advanced-Settings](https://github.com/Cracko298/Ice-Station-Z-Tools/files/7872554/ISZ-Advanced-Settings.zip)

 ADVANCED SETTINGS ARE VERY EXPERIMENTAL!
 USE AT YOUR OWN RISK!